 In 1976, Abdoo "Al" Saluan bought and opened his first movie theatre, the Lake Theatre in Euclid, Ohio.
 An old single screen movie house built in 1949, the Lake featured one of the largest screens in the Cleveland market at over 50 feet.
 Now featuring a larger screen in it's premier auditorium, the Lake has seen expansions, upgrades and improvements over the years.
 Always working to keep it fresh and on the cutting edge, the mid 90's found the Lakeshore receiving digital sound, and cup holder armrests.
 In the early 2000's, stadium seating was added to auditoriums 1-3, and the company name of Atlas Cinemas was added to the building.
 In 2007, the Atlas Lakeshore 7 was upgraded to all digital presentation, as Christie digital projectors were installed for all auditoriums.
 The best in state of the art presentation, DLP projection allowed for true digital picture and sound, and the Atlas Lakeshore 7 was the first area theatre to be all digital, years ahead of the competition.
 The premiere auditorium now boasts XXDXP, a true digital picture with custom digital sound, stadium seating, and a screen that is over 60 feet wide.
 With XXDXP, you can really "See it, Hear it, Feel it... in XXDXP, Big Screen Experience, No Extra Charge!"
 In 2009, Real D digital 3D was added.
 A second Real D auditorium was lit a year later, and has since been upgraded to Real D XL, the premiere digital 3D system in the industry.
 At 70 years old, the Lake Theatre is one of the oldest and yet newest theatres around.

 Thanks in part to these advances in presentation, 2013 became a year of celebration as the 20th Anniversary of the Ohio Independent Film Festival found itself hosted at the Lakeshore Cinema.
 Using digital presentation, local, regional and international filmmakers had their movies shown on the big screen for the first time.
+Since then, we have been happy to bring many locally run film festivals, independent movie premieres, and group events to the big screen.
 Atlas Cinemas is committed to supporting independent filmmakers and our local community.

 After years of operating and closing smaller movie houses, Atlas Cinemas built its first brand new multiplex in 1997.
 Seated in a new development in Mentor, Ohio, the first theatre named Atlas opened with 12 screens and modern amenities.
 Being built just before the stadium seating craze, the Atlas Diamond Centre 12 received a facelift and expansion in 2004 to become the Atlas Diamond Centre 16.
 The new auditoriums featured stadium seating, and all sound systems were upgraded to DTS.
 Just three years later, immediately following the Atlas Lakeshore 7, the Diamond Centre became the second all digital theatre in the Cleveland market.
 Then in 2009, Real D digital 3D was also added to the list of improvements.
 Today, the Atlas Cinemas Diamond Centre 16 boasts 3 Real D XL auditoriums, and thanks to seating upgrades in Spring 2018, it joined the Great Lakes location as a full luxury seated theater with all recliners in the 12 original theaters and a mix of rockers and recliners in the 4 stadium theaters.